ShareMusic & Performing Arts is an arts organisation, staging cutting edge performances

 Commission #2 | Hi-Hat Xpres

-Hi-Hat Xpres is our second commission piece, in collaboration with the distinguished composer Nigel Osborne, the percussion ensemble Kroumata, the dance company SPINN and the choreographer Veera Suvalo Grimberg.
+Hi-Hat Xpres is our second commission piece, in collaboration with the distinguished composer Nigel Osborne, the percussion ensemble Kroumata, the dance company SPINN, choreographer Veera Suvalo Grimberg and an ensemble from ShareMusic.
 The performance shows the thrilling journey through different eras and countries tracing the development of the instrument Hi-Hat, from the alchemist through to Led Zeppelin.
 Hi-Hat Xpres has been touring around Sweden and was part of the City of Culture Derry-Londonderry 2013.

 Watch the teaser for Hi-Hat Xpres